sazecis/folding-as-a-service/README.md

 }
 ```

-The **"Credit"** field determines the amount of money you want to spend on the __Folding@home__ project, and the **"User"** field is an arbitrary name that you can use to identify your contributions.
-Once you have provided the input JSON, click "Start execution" to start the folding process.
+The **"Credit"** field determines the amount of money you want to spend on the __Folding@home__ project (use one of the predifined ones), and the **"User"** field is an arbitrary name that you can use to identify your contributions.
+Once you have provided the input JSON, click **Start execution** to start the folding process.

 Please note that you need to provide the input json document at the start of each execution.